AbdullahAlshambri/Controlling-DC-Motors-with-L293D/README.md

-# Controlling a H-Bridge Motor Driver Circuit With an Arduino
+# Controlling Two DC Motors with L293D using an Arduino

 This is a H-Bridge circuit Driver of type (L293D) used to control two dc motors via an Arduino.
 Additionally, the speed of the motors is controlled with a potentiometer.
 Also, a button is added to the circuit to provide a reverse movement of the motors while pressed.